Butt Money with David Lindsay-Abaire

 Do you think there aren't that many Parcheesi players out there?

+I'm surprised to hear that there are so many.
 I just think it's such an old, dusty game, which I enjoyed, but I didn't know that people were still playing it so much.

-Even if you were to go to the printed rules of Parcheesi, circa 2001, which is the PDF I found.
+Even if you were to go to the printed rules of Parcheesi, circa 2001, which is the PDF I found from the Hasbro website or whatever, I mean, there are a lot of rules to Parcheesi.

 You know, you can move your entered pawns counterclockwise along the path, the number of spaces you roll on the dice.
+You may move one or two pawns in your turn.

 No more than two of your pawns can occupy one space.
+You must move whenever possible.

+You cannot move by the count of both.
 If you cannot move by the count of both dice, you may move one pawn.

-There's a whole lot of rules for how many, what happens if you roll doubles three times, the third consecutive time you roll doubles, you may not move forward, but what happens, Dave Lindsay Bear?
+There's a whole lot of rules for how many, what happens if you roll doubles three times, the third consecutive time you roll doubles, you may not move forward, but what happens, David Lindsay Bear?

 I don't know what happened.